 Project Supervisor's full name:

-Proposed co-supervisor(s) full name, if applicable:
+Proposed co-supervisor(s) full name, if applicable: r roposed eo supervisor(s) run nume, n applicable.

 Are you, or one of the committee members for this resident project, a faculty member of Dalhousie's Department of Family Medicine?